 While most people recognize the importance of homeowners insurance to protect their investment, there is a great deal of misinformation that can lead to costly errors.
-My time as an experienced insurance adjuster and an insurance claims attorney has provided an opportunity to cull through these common myths to arrive at a few that simply need to be dispelled.
 This blog attempts to debunk this potentially harmful misinformation.

 Myth 1: Your home insurance policy will provide coverage for upgrades made to your home.